Jonathan Foyle

-Jonathan Foyle is an architectural historian, broadcaster and advocate for heritage sites.
+Jonathan Foyle is a British architectural historian, broadcaster and advocate for heritage sites.
 He is also an artist.

 Background

 Foyle grew up in Market Deeping in Lincolnshire and attended The Deepings School.
-He has a Master of Arts from the Courtauld Institute of Art where he trained as an architect, and later worked for a year surveying the architectural details and structure of Canterbury Cathedral.
+He has a Master of Arts from the Courtauld Institute of Art, and later worked for a year surveying the architectural details and structure of Canterbury Cathedral.
 He then became Curator of Historic Buildings for Historic Royal Palaces for eight years.
 During this time Foyle produced a thesis on the early history of Hampton Court and received a doctorate from the University of Reading in 2002.
 He also has an honorary degree in Conservation and Restoration from the University of Lincoln.